gchq/sleeper/docs/11-dev-guide.md

 A system test is a test that works with a deployed instance of Sleeper.
 These can be found in the module `system-test/system-test-suite`.
 They use the class `SleeperSystemTest` as the entry point to work with an instance of Sleeper.
 This is the acceptance test suite we use to define releasability of the system.
-This is documented under [system tests](13-system-tests.md#acceptance-tests).
+This is documented in the [system tests guide](13-system-tests.md#acceptance-tests).
 If you add a new feature, please add one or two simple cases to this test suite, as a complement to more detailed unit testing.

 An integration test is any test which does not meet the definition of a unit test or a system test.
 Usually it uses